About Webhooks

 • Duplicate events: To minimize the risk of data loss and ensures continuity of events, multiple copies of your app events are stored on different servers.
 However, if a server holding a copy is inaccessible at the time of event delivery, you might receive the same event multiple times.
 We recommend designing your app to handle duplicate events.

-Tip: The Webhooks page of the Dev Center features a Logs tab where you can view a comprehensive list of all webhooks sent to your servers.
+Tip: The Webhooks page of your app's dashboard features a Logs tab where you can view a comprehensive list of all webhooks sent to your servers.

 Resend policy